strapdata/elassandra/docs/elassandra/source/enterprise.rst

 Elassandra Enterprise is an Elasticsearch plugin installed on top of Elassandra community edition.
 Elassandra Enterprise plugin provides advanced features:

-* Elasticserach JMX management and monitoring.
+* Elasticsearch JMX management and monitoring.
 * SSL encryption for Elasticsearch connections.
 * Authentication, Authorization and Accounting for Elasticsearch.
 * Elasticsearch Content-Based security (document-level security and field-level security).